 - Eliminate lenders that will not accommodate student forbearance deferment requests online.

-- Obtain guarantors that provide a monthly delinquent borrower report, cumulative.
+- Seek to obtain guarantors and servicers that provide a monthly delinquent borrower report, cumulative.

 Gain user ids and passwords to all Title IV participants that assist with default aversion duties including DPI.

 - Borrower information is available at DefaultPrevention.com.